pandulapeter/beagle/metadata/MIGRATION_GUIDE.md

 You're right!
 Here are the big changes you should be aware of if you were familiar with the old API:
 * You should update the way the library is added in your **build.gradle** file, as mentioned in the readme.
 The dependencies are a bit different!
 * Probably every Beagle-related import you had needs to be manually fixed.
 The main changes to be aware of:
+    * Many public function names are shorter:
+        * *Beagle.setModules()* is now *Beagle.set()*
+        * *Beagle.addModule()* is now *Beagle.add()* (and supports adding multiple modules simultaneously)
+        * *Beagle.removeModule()* is now *Beagle.remove()* (and supports removing multiple modules simultaneously)
     * There are no more puns in the API.
         * *Beagle.imprint()* has become **Beagle.initialize()**
         * *Trick*s were renamed to **Module**s
         * The *fetch()* and *dismiss()* functions are now simply **show()** and **hide()**.
     * Trick (now Module) is no longer a sealed class.
 Having all of the implementations in the same file was great because you could see all the built-in options using code completion suggestions, but it didn't offer a way for you to write your own modules and was not very scalable.
-The new way to see all the built-in modules is by going to [this link](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/modules/).
+The new way to see all the built-in modules is by going to [this link](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules).
 Most of them are renamed.
+    * Adding listeners is now more organized: there are three types of functions (add, remove, clear) for all types of listeners (Log, Overlay, Visibility).
     * When configuring the Behavior of the library:
         * There is no more *TriggerGesture* as it no longer makes sense for all UI-s.
 On the other hand a configurable **shakeThreshold** which can be set to null to disable the shake-to-show feature.
         * There is no need to specify your application's package name anymore.
 However, with **excludedPackageNames** you can specify a list of Activities for which you don't want to support a debug menu.